The Proposed Canby Schools Levy, Measure 3-636

 The 2026 Proposed Canby Schools Levy – Measure 3-636

-The proposed Canby Schools Levy, if passed, would preserve teaching positions, maintain reasonable class sizes, and maintain the future viability of Canby Schools.
+The proposed Canby Schools Levy, if passed, would authorize a property tax that would raise $5.9 Million annually and would preserve teaching positions, maintain reasonable class sizes, and maintain the future viability of Canby Schools.

 Preserve Canby Schools